kubeshop/testkube-docs/docs/articles/test-workflows-services.md

 ## Syntax

 To add some services, you need to specify the `services` clause.
-It can be either directly on the `spec` level (to be available for the whole execution), or on specific step (to isolate it).
+It can be either directly on the `spec` level (to be available for the whole execution), or on specific step (to isolate it) - see [Schema Reference](/articles/crds/testworkflows.testkube.io-v1#servicespec).

 :::tip